vppillai/h3Docs/apps/firmware_update/readme.md

 #### UART Pin Assignment

-Pin assignment of WINC1500 module UART are described in the following table.
-On ATWINC1500 Xplained Pro, TX and RX are available on through holes labeled “DEBUG_UART” for easy identification.
+* Pin assignment of WINC1500 module UART are described in the following table.
+* On ATWINC1500 Xplained Pro, TX and RX are available on through holes labeled “DEBUG_UART” for easy identification.

 | ATWINC1500 module pin name | ATWINC1500 Xplained Pro pin name | Function |
 | ----------- | ----------- | -------------- |
 | J14 | UART_TX | TXD |
 | J19 | UART_RXD | RXD |

-download_all.bat batch script shall be located in the src/firmware folder of the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" triggers the download through built-in UART.

 Ensure that the HostMCU is powered up and that the ATWINC1500 built-in UART is connected to PC via a serial to USB converter.
-2. In a Windows shell, run the command download_all.bat UART to start the download.
+* In a Windows shell, run the command download_all.bat UART to start the download.
-Note: The gain setting values for SAMW25 module is different than the gain setting values of ATWINC1500 module.
-The above command downloads ATWINC1500 module gain values.
-The command for SAMW25 to incorporate the gain values of SAMW25 module: download_all.bat UART SAMW25
-3. During the download process, the batch script will output the firmware version being programmed onto the ATWINC1500 as well as the previously installed firmware version.
+* During the download process, the batch script will output the firmware version being programmed onto the ATWINC1500 as well as the previously installed firmware version.
+* download_all.bat batch script shall be located in the src/firmware folder of the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" triggers the download through built-in UART.

 ## Serial Flash Download Using Custom HostMCU

-The serial bridge example application which is available in ASF and MPLAB Harmony for any SAM based HostMCU’s can be taken as base for implementing serial bridge for custom specific HostMCU’s.
+The serial bridge example application for any supported HostMCU can be taken as a reference for implementing serial bridge for custom HostMCU.

-download_all_sb.bat shall be located in the src/firmware folder of the “WINCXXXX_FIRMWARE_UPDATE_PROJECT” triggers the serial flash download.
-1. Mofify the script to program the HostMCU with the custom implemented serial bridge firmware.
-2. Ensure that ATWINC1500 device connected to HostMCU is powered up and that the host UART is connected to PC.
+* Serial bridge applicaiton can be found in the wireless/apps/ path inside Harmony3 repository.
+* Intergrate the serial bridge applicaiton in your development environment.
+* Build the project.
+* Copy the built elf binary file to the /src/firmware/Tools/serial_bridge path inside the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+* Create a copy of batch file samxxx_xplained_pro_firmware_update.bat and rename according to your HostMCU name.
+* In the created batch file replace the samxxx_xplained_pro_serial_bridge.elf with your generated elf file.
+* Run the samxxx_xplained_pro_serial_bridge.elf

 # General Information on Firmware Update

 This firmware update script sam_xplained_pro_firmware_update.bat internally calls the following scripts.

+* These sam_xplained_pro_firmware_update.bat scripts will take care of the following jobs:
+    * Program the Serial Bridge application
+    * Prepare compound programmable binary image
+    * Program the prepared binary image in to WINC device.

 - download_all_sb
     - Erase the HostMCU